abhii9922/Cryptozombie/README.md

 4. Migrate all the contracts using `truffle migrate`.

 5. Create a secrets.json file.
 Put the contract address from ZombieOwnership there.

-5. Copy the ZombieOwnership Deployed contract address and update it in index.html (line 34. under startApp function).
+Here's the format.
+   '{
+    "passphrase":"",
+    "apiKey": "",
+    "transactionAddress": ""
+   }'

-6. Install Metamask and connect to the Ganache network using the following details:
+7. Install Metamask and connect to the Ganache network using the following details:
     - Network Name: Ganache
     - New RPC URL: http://localhost:7545
     - Chain ID: 1337 (if your network id is different, change it to 1337)
     - Symbol: ETH

-7. Copy the private key of any account from Ganache (copy a key from any account) and add a new account (import account) in Metamask using the private key.
+8. Copy the private key of any account from Ganache (copy a key from any account) and add a new account (import account) in Metamask using the private key.

-8. Run `npm start`
+9. Run `npm start`

 # Improvments